garcia-nacho/garcia-nacho.github.io/_posts/DrugDiscovery.md

 pathDB<-"/home/nacho/DrugDiscoveryWorkshop-master/ZINCDB/"
 {% endhighlight %}

 Next, we load the training set and we extract the chemical descriptors with the function <code>extractDrugAIO</code>.
-You can got and get a cup a cup of coffee because it's going to take a while.
+You can go and get yourself a cup of coffee because this will take a while.{: style="text-align: justify"}

 {% highlight r %}
 #Loading and descriptors calculation